LanaEsennikova/ProjectMovie/README.md

 ### Tools

 •	Power Query: I used Power Query for Data Cleaning
-•	 Excel
-  - Pivot Tables: I used them for Data Analysis, Creating reports, and Visualizations.
+•	Excel, Pivot Tables: I used them for Data Analysis, Creating reports, and Visualizations.

-## Data Cleaning and Preparation
+### Data Cleaning and Preparation

 In the initial data preparation phase, I performed the following tasks:
 •	Data loading and inspection.